Ensuring long term access to Labrador's valuable resources

-Located in eastern Quebec near the border with Labrador, the mine is an open pit iron ore operation generating up to eight million metric tonnes of concentrate per year (as of 2013).
-The mine, in operation since 2010, ships concentrate to port facilities via railway.
+Located in eastern Quebec near the border with Labrador, the Bloom Lake Iron Ore mine is an open pit mine generating up to eight million metric tonnes of concentrate per year.
+In operation since 2010, the mine ships concentrate to port facilities via railway.

 To support the new rail line development, we completed field investigations, including a test pit investigation along the main rail line.
 We also completed borehole investigations at bridge locations along the existing Wabush Mines haul road and carried out geological mapping and exploratory test pits for potential aggregate sources.
 We provided recommendations for railbed design, which addressed the use of geosynthetics, and completed slope stability analysis for embankment cut slopes and embankments over muskeg.
 We also provided geotechnical recommendations for pile foundations at the bridge locations.
 We completed an environmental assessment for river and stream crossings and developed a quality control program for the railway construction period.

 We met a demanding project schedule with a team of Stantec professionals across our St. John’s, Goose Bay, Montreal, Fredericton, and Dartmouth offices.

 Partner with us today to change how tomorrow looks.
 You’re exactly what’s needed to help us make it happen in your community.Contact Us

 Work with passionate people who are experts in their field.
 Our teams love what they do and are driven by how their work makes an impact on the communities they serve.Join the Team